mongodb/specifications/source/unified-test-format/unified-test-format.rst

             filter: { x: { $gt: 2 } }
       ordered: true

+Because the ``insertedIds`` field of BulkWriteResult is optional for drivers to implement, assertions for that field SHOULD utilize the `$$unsetOrMatches`_ operator.

 While operations typically raise an error *or* return a result, the ``bulkWrite`` operation is unique in that it may report both via the ``writeResult`` property of a BulkWriteException.
 In this case, the intermediary